MikroElektronika/mikrosdk_click_v2/clicks/8x8r/README.md

 ### Application Init

 > Configuring clicks and log objects.
-Settings the click in the default configuration.
+Settings the Click in the default configuration.

 ```c